kjinghong74/Amazon_Vine_Analysis/README.md

+# An Analysis of ***kickstarter Campaigns with Excel***
+## **Overview of Project**
+This project is to analyze campain data with excel and display the trend how campain outcomes are influenced by variety of parameters.
+### **Purpose**
+Analyze and visualize campaign outcomes (successful, failed, and canceled) for theater and plays based on launch date and goals, respectively.
+## **Analysis and Challenges**
+### **Analysis of outcomes based on Launch date**
+The campain outcomes (successful, failed, and canceled) for theater are analyzed and grouped in the launch month.
+The relationship between outcomes and lanuch month is displayed in pivot table and line chart.

 # Amazon_Vine_Analysis
 ## **Overview of the analysis**
      In this project, I analyzed Amazon reviews database of Jewelry (url=https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Jewelry_v1_00.tsv.gz) written by members of the Amazon Vine program.
 Data were uploaded as a Google Colab Notebook, then extraced and transformed using pyspark, four data tables (customers_table, products_table, review_id_table, and vine_table) are generated and uploaded into pgAdmin.
 Then I analyzed wethere there is any bias towards reviews that were written as part of the Vine program vs non-Vine progame by comparing the percentage of 5-star reviews for these two types of review.